TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/page-template-manage.md

 ### 3. Import and Export via Template JSON:

-You can export a template from one application as JSON and then import it into another application to achieve cross-application template sharing.
+You can export a template from one app as JSON and then import it into another app to achieve cross-app template sharing.

 <img src="../../../../images/help/en/pagetemplate-import.png" width="80%">